Rayvid/men-microservice-skeleton/README.md

 ## (Unit) tests

-Some sample global tests folder included to kickoff from there
+Some sample global tests folder included to kickoff easily from there.
+Mocha + chai FTW.

 ## Docker